-To help protect and recover the Blue Racer, Lake Erie Watersnake and Small-mouthed Salamander, the government will directly undertake the following actions:
+To help protect and recover the Blue Racer, Lake Erie Watersnake, Small-mouthed Salamander and Unisexual Ambystoma (Small-mouthed Salamander dependent population) the government will directly undertake the following actions:

 - Explore opportunities to work collectively with the Township of Pelee, including the Pelee Island Environmental Advisory Committee, the federal government and local partners to develop an integrated (landscape/place-based) approach to managing species at risk with consideration of ecosystem values and sustainable resources on Pelee Island.
-This may include: - developing a strategic plan for species at risk and their habitats on Pelee Island; - continuing to implement the Ontario Invasive Species Strategic Plan to address the invasive species (e.g., Phragmites) that threaten Lake Erie Watersnake and Small-mouthed Salamander; - continuing to implement Ontario's Invasive Species Act to address the invasive species identified in the Act (e.g., Phragmites) that threaten Lake Erie Watersnake and Small-mouthed Salamander;
+This may include: - developing a strategic plan for species at risk and their habitats on Pelee Island: - continuing to implement the Ontario Invasive Species Strategic Plan to address the invasive species (e.g., Phragmites) that threaten Lake Erie Watersnake, Small-mouthed Salamander and Unisexual Ambystoma (Small-mouthed Salamander dependent population); - continuing to implement Ontario's Invasive Species Act to address the invasive species identified in the Act (e.g., Phragmites) that threaten Lake Erie Watersnake, Small-mouthed Salamander and Unisexual Ambystoma (Small-mouthed Salamander dependent population);

-- supporting the coordination of provincial and federal species at risk legislation (i.e., ESA and Species at Risk Act (SARA)), in order to collaboratively continue to protect Blue Racer, Lake Erie Watersnake and Small-mouthed Salamander and their habitats; and, - educating other agencies and authorities involved in planning and environmental assessment processes on the ESA. - Explore opportunities to work collectively with the Township of Pelee, including the Pelee Island Environmental Advisory Committee, the federal government and local partners to integrate approaches to stewardship and implementation of recovery activities including: - encouraging collaboration, and establishing and communicating annual priority actions for government support in order to reduce duplication of stewardship efforts; - supporting conservation, agency, municipal and industry partners, and Indigenous communities and organizations to undertake activities to protect and recover Blue Racer, Lake Erie Watersnake and Smallmouthed Salamander.
-Support will be provided where appropriate through funding, agreements, and permits (including conditions), and advisory services; - undertaking communication and outreach to increase public awareness of species at risk in Ontario; and, - encouraging the submission of Blue Racer, Lake Erie Watersnake and Small-mouthed Salamander data to the Ministry's central repository at the Natural Heritage Information Centre and/or the Ontario Reptile and Amphibian Atlas.
+- supporting the coordination of provincial and federal species at risk legislation (i.e., ESA and Species at Risk Act (SARA)), in order to collaboratively continue to protect Blue Racer, Lake Erie Watersnake, Small-mouthed Salamander and Unisexual Ambystoma (Small-mouthed Salamander dependent population) and their habitats; and, - educating other agencies and authorities involved in planning and environmental assessment processes on the ESA. - Explore opportunities to work collectively with the Township of Pelee, including the Pelee Island Environmental Advisory Committee, the federal government and local partners to integrate approaches to stewardship and implementation of recovery activities including: - encouraging collaboration, and establishing and communicating annual priority actions for government support in order to reduce duplication of stewardship efforts; - supporting conservation, agency, municipal and industry partners, and Indigenous communities and organizations to undertake activities to protect and recover Blue Racer, Lake Erie Watersnake, Small-mouthed Salamander and Unisexual Ambystoma (Small-mouthed Salamander dependent population).
+Support will be provided where appropriate through funding, agreements, permits (including conditions) and advisory services; - undertaking communication and outreach to increase public awareness of species at risk in Ontario; and, - encouraging the submission of Blue Racer, Lake Erie Watersnake, Small-mouthed Salamander and Unisexual Ambystoma (Small-mouthed Salamander dependent population) data to the Ontario's central repository through the citizen science projects that they receive data from (e.g., the Ontario Reptile and Amphibian Atlas) and directly through the Natural Heritage Information Centre. - Continue to monitor, protect and manage habitat for the four species in protected areas on Pelee Island (e.g., Lighthouse Point and Fish Point Provincial Nature Reserves).
+Continue to work collaboratively with local partners to enhance and restore habitat for species at risk within these protected areas.